-Justin Sparks, a Firearms Program Attorney through the Texas Law Shield, is an expert on firearms law in Texas and has defended many citizens’ firearms rights.
-The legal landscape around firearms is both controversial and confusing, so it’s important to have this expertise on your side during any times of trial.
+Justin Sparks is a Firearms Program Attorney through the Texas Law Shield and an expert on firearms law in Texas.
+Justin has defended many citizens’ firearms rights and right to carry.
+The legal landscape around the 2nd amendment is both controversial and confusing so it’s important to havesuch expertise on your side during any times of trial.

 The Right to Bear Arms in Texas